Transformation Driven Visual Reasoning: Experiments

 \subsection{Analysis of Training Data Size}

 In our experiments, we find that data size is an important factor for training and evaluation.
-So we use ResNet$_\oplus$ as an example to show the influences of different data sizes in Figure \ref{fig:size}.
-From this figure, we can see that more data brings significant benefits when the training samples are less than 50k on Basic and 200k on Event and View.
-After that, the benefit becomes smaller and smaller.
-Those results are consistent with the general understanding that a relatively large data is required to well train a deep learning model.
-These results also show that the current data size of TRANCE is sufficient in our experiments.
+Therefore, we use ResNet$_\oplus$ as an example to study the influence of this factor.
+From Figure \ref{fig:size}, we can see that more training samples bring significant benefits when the number is less than 50k on Basic and 200k on Event and View.
+After that, the benefits become smaller and smaller.
+Those results are consistent with the common knowledge that relatively large data is required to well train a deep model.
+These results also show TRANCE has sufficient size in our experiments.